Esri/arcgis-runtime-demos-android/2015-EDS/README.md

 A very simple app showing the different modes available for LocationDisplayManager - navigation, compass, and default.

+This app is written to target Marshmallow devices, and also demonstrates workflow for asking for location permissions, using the support library permissions API.

 Uses ArcGIS Runtime SDK for Android version 10.2.7.

 ## JumpZoom